CaptainVish/Medicine-Time-Android-App-Project/README.md

-**Medicine Time**

-_The Goal:_
+# Medicine Time

+Medicine Time is a native android application meant to aid the forgetful and busy by helping them keep track of their medication schedule.

+## Goal

-Medicine Time is an native android application meant to aid the forgetful and busy with remembering to take their daily medications.
-It is designed for users who need a little help keeping track of their medication schedule and who are dedicated to keeping the schedule.
-The application allows the user to store pill objects and multiple alarms for those pills.
-Alarms have one time of day and can occur on multiple days of the week.
-The user is able to view their pills in a today view and can select date to view medicines.
-In addition, the application stores the history of when each medication was taken; this will aid the user in keeping track of their medication usage.
+* The application allows the user to store pills and add multiple alarms for when they want to take those pills.
+* Alarms can be set up for a particular time of day and can be repeated on multiple days of the week.
+* The app provides a collective view of the medications that the user must take during that day, also, the user can choose to view medications for another day.
+* The application stores the history of when each medication was taken; this will aid the user in keeping track of their medication usage.